List of Coronation Street characters introduced in 2008: Pam Hobsworth

-Pam Hobsworth (also Compton), is played by Kate Anthony.
-She made her first appearance on 16 July 2008 as the Aunt of established character Molly Compton (Vicky Binns).
-She appeared as a regular from July 2008 to April 2010, after five months away she returned in September for a few episodes in time for the 50th anniversary on a recurring basis.
+Pam Hobsworth is played by Kate Anthony.
+She made her first appearance on 16 July 2008 as the Aunt of established character Molly Dobbs (Vicky Binns).
+She appeared as a regular from July 2008 to April 2010, and then reappeared later that year.
 She reappears in late 2011, and is present at the memorial service for the tram crash victims and again in April and May 2012.